liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/04-liferay-npm-bundler/01-liferay-npm-bundler-intro.markdown

 [Webpack](https://webpack.github.io/)
 or
 [Browserify](http://browserify.org/)
-) that targets @product@ as a platform and assumes you're using your npm packages from widgets (as opposed to typical web applications).
+) that targets @sharepoint@ as a platform and assumes you're using your npm packages from widgets (as opposed to typical web applications).

 The workflow for running npm packages inside widgets is slightly different from